gecio/gecio.github.io/docs/_optimist/guided_tour/step06/index.en.md

 ---
-title: "06: Create and use our own SSH-Key"
+title: "06: Create and use your own SSH-Key"
 lang: en
 permalink: /optimist/guided_tour/step06/
 nav_order: 1060
 parent: Guided Tour
 ---

-# Step 6: Create and use our own SSH-Key
+# Step 6: Create and use your own SSH-Key

 ## Start